jiang-yi-siphty/YiJiangProfile/Robert Yi Jiang resume.md

 ###May 2010 - Current   Mobile App Developer, Digiflex Pty Ltd
 Key Tech: Objective-c, dBase, Delphi, php, LabVIEW

-Digiflex is a native Australian electronic security company which produces security control panel and modules.
+Digiflex is a native Australian electronic security company which designs and produces security Solution serial control panels and modules for BOSCH Australia.

-Duties and Responsibilities:
+**Duties and Responsibilities:**
-Developing iOS apps for security system;
+-Developing iOS apps for security system;
-Maintaining PCB tester program based on LabVIEW and National Instruments;   Developed firmware programming application platform application by Delphi;   Maintaining Inventory Database program code (Clipper Code, dBASE structure )
+-Maintaining PCB tester program on LabVIEW and National Instruments;    -Developed firmware programming application platform application by Delphi;    -Maintaining Inventory Database CA-Clipper code dBASE structure

 ###2009 Help-desk Technician, Aegon-Cnooc Life Insurance Corporation
 Key Tech: Active Directory, Windows Server 2003, Microsoft Office

-AEGON-CNOOC Life Insurance Corporation is national wide firm funded by AEGON Netherlands in China, 2002.
-The enterprises headquarter located in CBD of Shanghai.
+AEGON-CNOOC Life Insurance Corporation is national wide firm funded by AEGON Netherlands and CNOOC () in China.
 I dedicated myself to the IT department as a level 2 helpdesk technician to provide comprehensive IT support and perform daily routine for business continuing process in English working environment at headquarter.

-Duties and Responsibilities:
+**Duties and Responsibilities:**
-Performing C shift (afternoon shift) of level 2 Helpdesk routine from 10AM to 7PM every weekday independently.
+Performing afternoon shift of level 2 Helpdesk.
 Using Active Directory in Windows server 2003 Enterprise Edition environment.
 Providing comprehensive trouble shooting in headquarter, even other branches by remote control and telephone call.
 Backup financial server database, insurance server database on tapes.